percona/percona-docker/percona-server-mongodb-3.2/README.md

 ## Passing options to the server

-You can pass arbitrary command line options to the MySQL server by appending them to the `run command`:
+You can pass arbitrary command line options to the MongoDB server by appending them to the `run command`:

     docker run --name my-container-name -d percona/percona-server-mongodb --option1=value --option2=value